 This is a hotly-requested tweak stemming from a widely-frustrating issue:

 The release of Chrome 80 will help us all as users within the Chrome ecosystem, but also teach some leading principles of good UX design, especially with regards to notifications and in-product user experiences.

-- Educate before asking: make sure users understand why and prevent them being surprised by your ask
+Educate before asking: make sure users understand why and prevent them from being surprised by your ask

-- Reward with value: Once the user has done the work of giving a permission, provide them some instant gratification or value.
+Reward with value: Once the user has done the work of giving permission, provide them some instant gratification or value.

 These principles apply when showing users any in-product experiences; for example, don’t give new users a tour of features that are not immediately relevant in them finding the aha moment.

 The changes that Google has introduced provide three specific lessons: